kryptco/www/static/src/docs/_posts/2017-08-21-privacy-policy.md

 # App Privacy Policy

-## What are Kryptonite and krd?
+## What are Krypton and krd?

-Kryptonite is an iOS and Android application that generates and stores a key pair for use with SSH (Secure Shell) and provides a mechanism to delegate access to the private key to computers running krd.
-The private key never leaves Kryptonite.
-Instead, through a pairing procedure, Kryptonite creates a channel for krd to send “signature requests” whereby upon a valid request, Kryptonite cryptographically signs the requested data with the private key and only sends the resulting signature back to krd.
+Krypton is an iOS and Android application that generates and stores a key pair for use with SSH (Secure Shell) and provides a mechanism to delegate access to the private key to computers running krd.
+The private key never leaves Krypton.
+Instead, through a pairing procedure, Krypton creates a channel for krd to send “signature requests” whereby upon a valid request, Krypton cryptographically signs the requested data with the private key and only sends the resulting signature back to krd.
 This communication channel is encrypted and signed with a session key established during the pairing procedure.

 ## Private Key Storage

 ### iOS
-On iOS, Kryptonite by default generates a `4096-bit RSA` key pair using the Apple iOS Security framework.
+On iOS, Krypton by default generates a `4096-bit RSA` key pair using the Apple iOS Security framework.

-Optionally, Kryptonite can be asked instead to generate one of the following key types:
+Optionally, Krypton can be asked instead to generate one of the following key types:
 - A `Ed25519` key pair using [libsodium](https://download.libsodium.org/doc/)
 - A `NIST P-256` key pair using the Apple iOS Security framework (introduced in 2.3.0)

-For `Ed25519` and `4096-bit RSA` key pairs, Kryptonite stores the private key in the iOS Keychain with accessibility level `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`.
+For `Ed25519` and `4096-bit RSA` key pairs, Krypton stores the private key in the iOS Keychain with accessibility level `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`.

-For `NIST P-256` key pairs, Kryptonite generates and stores the private key in the iOS Secure Enclave.
+For `NIST P-256` key pairs, Krypton generates and stores the private key in the iOS Secure Enclave.

 To learn more about the security of Apple cryptography libaries and the Apple iOS Keychain see the [iOS Security Guide](https://www.apple.com/business/docs/iOS_Security_Guide.pdf).

 ### Android
-On Android, Kryptonite generates a `3072-bit RSA` key pair (stored in the AndroidKeystore crypto coprocessor) or optionally an `Ed25519` key pair using [libsodium](https://download.libsodium.org/doc/) (stored in app-private file storage).
-When the private key is stored in the AndroidKeystore it cannot be extracted, even by Kryptonite, since the AndroidKeystore performs private key operations as a black box.
+On Android, Krypton generates a `3072-bit RSA` key pair (stored in the AndroidKeystore crypto coprocessor) or optionally an `Ed25519` key pair using [libsodium](https://download.libsodium.org/doc/) (stored in app-private file storage).
+When the private key is stored in the AndroidKeystore it cannot be extracted, even by Krypton, since the AndroidKeystore performs private key operations as a black box.

 ## What information do we collect?
-If analytics are enabled, we collect the following information about usage of the Kryptonite app:
+If analytics are enabled, we collect the following information about usage of the Krypton app:

 - App version
 - iOS/Android Model, Version, Carrier, ISP